nimaafshar/metadamagenet/README.md

 </details>

-One of the most popular evaluation metrics for classifiers is the f1-score; because it accounts for precision and recall simultaneously.
+One of the most popular evaluation metrics for classifiers is the f1-score because it accounts for precision and recall simultaneously.
 The macro version of the f1-score is a good evaluation measure for imbalanced datasets.
 The [xview2-scoring](https://github.com/DIUx-xView/xView2_scoring) repository describes what variation of f1-score to use for this problem's scoring.
 We adapted their evaluation metrics.
-However, we implemented these metrics as a metric for the torchmetrics [^torchmetrics] library.
+However, we implemented these metrics as a metric in the Torchmetrics [^torchmetrics] library.
 It performs better than computing metrics in NumPy [^numpy] and provides an easy-to-use API.
 The dice score is a set similarity measure that equals the f1-score.

 $$